Northwestern vs. Central Michigan prediction, odds: 2025 GameAbove Sports Bowl picks from proven model

 The SportsLine Projection Model has revealed its Central Michigan vs. Northwestern picks for Friday's GameAbove Sports Bowl

 The Central Michigan Chippewas will battle the Northwestern Wildcats in the 2025 GameAbove Sports Bowl on Friday afternoon.
 Both teams closed out their regular seasons on Nov.
 29, with Central Michigan falling 21-3 to Toledo, while Northwestern was beaten 20-13 at Illinois.
 The Chippewas (7-5), who finished fifth in the MAC at 5-3, have won two of three.
-The Wildcats (6-6), who tied for 10th in the Big Ten at 4-5, have lost four of their last five.
+The Wildcats (6-6), who tied for 10th in the Big Ten at 4-5, have won five straight bowl games, tied for the third-longest active streak.
 CMU was 8-4 against the spread this season, while Northwestern was 6-4-2 ATS.

 Kickoff from Ford Field in Detroit is at 1 p.m.
 ET.
-The Wildcats are 10.5-point favorites in the latest Central Michigan vs. Northwestern odds, while the over/under for total points scored is 43.5 via SportsLine consensus.
+The Wildcats are 10.5-point favorites in the latest Central Michigan vs. Northwestern odds, while the over/under for total points scored is 42.5, down a point from the opening line.
 Before making any Northwestern vs. Central Michigan picks, check out the college football predictions from the SportsLine Projection Model.

 New users can target the DraftKings promo code, which offers $200 in bonus bets if your $5+ bet wins: